My Personal Life

 My parents are both wonderful, serving, giving, big-hearted people and I’m immensely grateful for the fact that I’m their kid.
 From the earliest I can remember, and extending into my mid-twenties, the one thing I was most passionate about was singing, dancing, and musical theater.
 I can’t even count how many shows I was in, how many singing groups I was a part of, or even how many shows I eventually choreographed to make some money on the side, before, during and after college.
 I didn’t know it at the time, but all that onstage experience would come in handy years later as a public speaker.
 (Just don’t expect me to break into song in front of anyone.
 I’m way out of practice!)

 I spent four wonderful years at the College of William and Mary, in colonial Williamsburg, Virginia.
 I made some lifelong friends there and gained a superb education, majoring in Government and Economics.
 (I’m a huge encourager of anyone who wants to go to W&M — it’s a hard work, but an incredible school and community in every way.)
 Because I’m also an outdoorsy person, during three of my college summers, I worked at a dude ranch in the Colorado Rockies – a fun, intense opportunity that did more than anything else to drill a work ethic into me.
-But the most important event during my college years was an unexpected, life-changing faith awakening that occurred at age 21, a few months from graduation.
-(You can read more about that on my beliefs page.
+But as noted, the most important event during my college years was an unexpected, life-changing faith awakening that occurred at age 21, a few months from graduation.

 Working on Capitol Hill